Private Secretary to the Sovereign

 The private secretary to the sovereign is the senior operational member of the Royal Household of the sovereign of the United Kingdom (as distinct from the great officers of the Household, whose duties are largely ceremonial).
 The private secretary is the principal channel of communication between the monarch and the governments in most of the Commonwealth realms.
 (Note: The principal channel of communication between the monarch and the governments in Canada is the Canadian Secretary to the King.)
 They also have responsibility for the official programme and correspondence of the sovereign.
 Through these roles the position wields considerable influence.
 This is one of the most senior positions within the Royal Household.

 The current private secretary position is held by Sir Clive Alderton.

 History

+English monarchs have had secretaries and clerks since at least the late Middle Ages, under various titles such as King's Clerk, King's Secretary, or Principal Secretary.
+This office turned into the Secretary of State, and eventually became a governmental position.
+The Scottish monarchy had a similar office, the Secretary of Scotland.

 Colonel Herbert Taylor, who was appointed in 1805, is acknowledged as the first private secretary to the sovereign.
 However, the office was not formally established until 1867.
 Constitutionally, there was some opposition on the part of ministers to the creation of an office that might grow to have considerable influence upon the sovereign.
 However, it was soon realised that the sovereign was in need of secretarial support, since his or her ministers had ceased to provide daily advice and support with the growth of ministerial government.
 Queen Victoria did not have a private secretary until she appointed General Charles Grey to the office in 1861; her husband Prince Albert had in effect been her secretary until his death.